 Applying for Medicare

 When you apply for Medicare, you can sign up for Part A (Hospital Insurance) and Part B (Medical Insurance).
 Because you must pay a premium for Part B coverage, you can turn it down.
 However, if you decide to enroll in Part B later on, you may have to pay a late enrollment penalty for as long as you have Part B coverage.
 Your monthly premium will go up 10 percent for each 12-month period you were eligible for Part B, but didn’t sign up for it, unless you qualify for a special enrollment period.

 If you’re eligible at age 65, your initial enrollment period begins three months before your 65th birthday, includes the month you turn age 65, and ends three months after that birthday.
 However, if you don’t enroll in Medicare Part B during your initial enrollment period, you have another chance each year to sign up during a “general enrollment period” from January 1 through March 31.
 Your coverage begins on July 1 of the year you enroll.
 Read our Medicare publication for more information.

 How To Apply Online For Just Medicare

 You can apply online for Medicare even if you are not ready to retire.
 Use our online application to sign up for Medicare.
 It takes less than 10 minutes.
 In most cases, once your application is submitted electronically, you’re done.
 There are no forms to sign and usually no documentation is required.
 Social Security will process your application and contact you if we need more information.
 Otherwise, you’ll receive your Medicare card in the mail.
-Medicare will mail new Medicare cards between April 2018 and April 2019.
 Learn more about Your Medicare card.